lleuad0/android-oreo-developer-course/README.md

-# android-oreo-developer-course
-A repository storing the projects made for "The Complete Android Oreo Developer Course" on Udemy.
+# Android Oreo Developer Course
+## News Reader
+An app that downloads ten news articles, saves their links and titles in SharedPreferences and allows the user to read these articles on separate Activity.